 Participation of lead executive

 The organizations working together through the Network know that the Network’s value is built through a commitment to giving as well as getting value.
 This means a commitment to be present to support other colleagues as well as benefiting from the support of colleagues from across the country.
-The lead executive of the organization should be committed enough to membership to prioritize attending at least one event per year (including the spring executive’s meeting, the fall summit, or other Network working meeting).
+The lead executive of the organization should be committed enough to membership to prioritize attending at least one event per year (preferably the Spring Executives’ meeting, the fall Summit, or other Network working meeting).
 Engagement is reviewed annually and nonparticipating organizations risk losing membership if a clear pattern of disengagement is evident.

 Participation in two annual survey requests